fallen-icarus/cardano-swaps/README.md

 ### Beacon Tokens
 Beacon Tokens are a (WIP) native token standard that "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
 They enable cardano-swaps users to designate their script addresses as "swappable", such that they stand out in sea of other addresses.
 DDOS/bloat prevention is achieved by carefully marrying Beacons' minting policies with scripts' spending policies.
 This is expanded upon in the [Specification section](#specification) below.

-:notebook: the novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
+:white_check_mark: the novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
 More on this in the [Beacon Token CIP](https://github.com/cardano-foundation/CIPs/pull/466)

 Putting this all together, we finally have: